stefanholzapfel/lit-state/README.md

 }
 ```

-Now there are two options:
+As you see in the example above you now have two ways to subscribe the state:

 ```this.subscribeState()``` works the same as when using litService.subscribe directly

 ```this.connectState()``` will automatically connect the state partial defined to the lit-element's
 property in the last string parameter.
-The property to connect to must be a @property / @internalProperty in your lit-element.
+The property to connect to must be a @property / @state in your lit-element.
-requestUpdate() will automatically be called on every change and un-subscription also happens automatically.
+requestUpdate() will automatically be called on every change and un-subscription also happens automatically when the component is disconnected.

-Now just use the e.g. ```@internalProperty() mobile``` in your element as you would normally do.
+Now just use the e.g. ```@state() mobile``` in your element as you would normally do.

-When I find some time I plan to create a lit-element 3 controller for that features.

 <h1> Manipulate state </h1>